netdata/netdata/packaging/installer/methods/kubernetes.md

 <!--
-title: "Install Netdata on a Kubernetes cluster"
+title: "Deploy Kubernetes monitoring with Netdata"
-description: "Use Netdata's Helm chart to bootstrap a Netdata monitoring and troubleshooting toolkit on your Kubernetes (k8s) cluster."
+description: "Install Netdata to monitor a Kubernetes cluster to monitor the health, performance, and resource utilization of a Kubernetes deployment in real time."
 custom_edit_url: https://github.com/netdata/netdata/edit/master/packaging/installer/methods/kubernetes.md
 -->